aelvan/Imager-Craft/README.md

 ### jpegtranOptionString [string]
 *Default: `'-optimize -copy none'`*
+Sets the options to use when running jpegtran.
+By default huffman tables are optimized, and no markers are copied from the source file.

+### mozjpegEnabled [bool]
+*Default: `false`*
+Enable or disable image optimizations with [mozjpeg](https://github.com/mozilla/mozjpeg).

+### mozjpegPath [string]
+*Default: `'/usr/bin/mozjpeg'`*
+Sets the path to your mozjpeg executable.

+### mozjpegOptionString [string]
+*Default: `'-optimize -copy none'`*
-Sets the options to use when running jpegoptim.
+Sets the options to use when running mozjpeg.
 By default huffman tables are optimized, and no markers are copied from the source file.

 ### optipngEnabled [bool]
 *Default: `false`*